Data Loggers Assist Curators with Protecting Their Collections

 How to Monitor Light Levels

-Many dataloggers use sensors that simultaneously measure and record illuminance/UV intensity.
+Many data loggers use sensors that simultaneously measure and record illuminance/UV intensity.
 Some devices also calculate the cumulative illuminance and cumulative amount of UV light during recording sessions, which can be viewed without stopping recording.
-Wide-ranged illuminance measurements can range from 0 to 130,000 lx, while UV range can be from 0 – 30 mw/ cm2.
-For more unique light or exposure needs, specialized sensors may be required.
+For example, wide-ranged illuminance measurements can range from 0 to 130,000 lx, while UV measurements can range from 0 – 30 mw/cm2.
+For preservation applications, cumulative readings are often the most critical to ensure the safety of the artwork.

 Wireless systems are ideal when: